 The Port of Seattle’s lines of business include the cruise, grain, commercial fishing, recreational boating, and other maritime industries.
 In addition, the Port of Seattle is a partner in The Northwest Seaport Alliance (NWSA) a separate port development authority that operates container cargo terminals in Elliott Bay.
 NWSA North Harbor emission sources include container ships, cargo-handling equipment used on container terminals, container trucks, and locomotives.
 Looking at both Port of Seattle and NWSA North Harbor gives a more complete picture of maritime emissions from Seattle-based ports.

-Looking only at Port of Seattle emissions sources separate from emissions from NWSA North Harbor container cargo operations, absolute GHG emissions for Port of Seattle declined 20 percent from 2005 to 2016, as shown in Figure 3.
+- Looking only at Port of Seattle emissions sources separate from emissions from NWSA North Harbor container cargo operations, absolute GHG emissions for Port of Seattle declined 20 percent from 2005 to 2016.

-Absolute DPM emissions from local sources at Port of Seattle declined 69 percent over the same period, as shown in Figure 4.
+- Absolute DPM emissions from local sources at Port of Seattle declined 69 percent over the same period

 The Port of Seattle’s emissions data from the Puget Sound Maritime Air Emissions Inventory does not include emissions associated with Seattle-Tacoma International Airport (SEA Airport).
 However, Port of Seattle conducts annual GHG emissions inventories for maritime operations and the SEA Airport.
 Find more information on how the Port measures GHG emissions here.